YodasMyDad/ZauberCMS/Notes.md

 IMPORTANT!!
 DO NOT WORRY ABOUT UI/UX!!!
 JUST MAKE WORK, THIS IS A POC!

 Create a simple front end site with nav and style (Will need to create API for getting data etc...)
-Move ContentTypeProperty & ContentValue to EF Core as string too big to save Lists Create datatypes so we can have settings (See below), link to ContentTypeProperty Style the admin similar to Umbraco
+Need to add internal redirect id and other settings needed Style the admin similar to Umbraco and use tabs for content and contenttype (Implement, delete and sort) Move ContentTypeProperty & ContentValue to EF Core as string too big to save Lists Create datatypes so we can have settings (See below), link to ContentTypeProperty

 ### Structure